 - Wireless Broadband: Provides high-speed internet access in urban and rural areas.

-- Satellite Communication: Facilitates reliable data transmission in space-based networks.
+- Satellite Communication: Facilitates data transmission in space-based networks.

-- Public Safety Networks: Ensures robust and efficient communication for emergency services.
+- Public Safety Networks: Ensures reliable communication for emergency services.

 Comparison with Frequency Division Duplexing

-Comparing Time Division Duplexing (TDD) with Frequency Division Duplexing (FDD) reveals distinct operational differences.
+Comparing Time Division Duplexing (TDD) with Frequency Division Duplexing (FDD) reveals key differences in their operational methodologies.

-- Frequency Usage: TDD uses a single frequency for both transmission and reception, while FDD employs separate frequencies, reducing interference but increasing costs.
+- Frequency Usage: TDD uses a single frequency for both uplink and downlink, while FDD requires separate frequencies for each.

 Frequently Asked Questions about Time Division Duplexing